joshuamccluskey/city-explorer/README.md

 ## Credit and Collaborations

 - Credit: Kevin Lamarca on collaboration on WRRC Design
-- Credit: Regan Hayes on Collaboration on WRRC
+- Credit: Regan Hayes on Collaboration on WRRC Server Diagram
+- Credit: Chuck Altopiedi on Collaboration on WRRC API Diagram
+- Credit: Brian Thornburg on Collaboration on WRRC Require Diagram
+- Credit: Robb Alexander and Brian Thornburg on WRRC Cache Diagram

 ### Name of feature: 1 Setup Repo and API